How to Make Olive Oil Mayonnaise

 You’ll also notice that the yolks from fresh may be darker.
 Fresh eggs taste better, too.
 I won’t go into the nutritional differences between fresh and commercial eggs.
 Let’s just say that whatever you put into the chicken is what comes out in the egg.
 Feed the chickens a healthy diet (what they’re genetically designed to eat) and you get healthy chickens (and healthy eggs).
 Feed the chickens garbage and. . . well, you can figure out the rest.
 The same principle is true with animals.
 And humans.

 K, back to the mayonnaise.
-Using an immersion blender make this a piece of cake, but you can also use a blender.
-(You might end up with more mayo stuck inside the blender, though.)
+Using an immersion blender make this a piece of cake, but you can also use a food processor — I actually use my food processor more often than an immersion blender.

 Put all the ingredients except for the oil into a bowl or a large plastic cup.
 Buzz it for a minute or so until it gets creamy, then gradually add the oil in a small drizzle while blending.